ShayNoa/swip/README.md

     To get a graph visualization use `-graph`.
 * `swip merge` incorporates changes from a given branch into the current active branch.
     Currently this is a basic implementation of git merge meaning merge conflicts
-    handled by commiting the last changed files.
+    are handled by commiting the last changed files.